innovativeenterprises/innovative-enterprises/docs/06-marketing-preselling/02-marketing-strategy.md

 # Marketing Strategy Document

-## Project: innovative-enterprises
+## Project: Innovative Enterprises

 ---

 ### 1. Marketing Goals
-1.  **Awareness:** Establish innovative-enterprises as the leading and most visible AI-powered digital transformation platform for SMEs in Oman.
+1.  **Awareness:** Establish Innovative Enterprises as the leading and most visible AI-powered digital transformation platform for SMEs in Oman.
 2.  **Acquisition:** Onboard 500 active SMEs and 100 active service providers (Sanad offices & freelancers) onto the platform within 6 months of launch.
 3.  **Engagement:** Foster a community of users who actively use the platform's tools and marketplaces, with a target of 1,000 transactions/tasks processed per month by month 6.
 4.  **Thought Leadership:** Position our CEO and CTO as key voices in Oman's tech scene through articles, workshops, and media appearances.